 Allow the cobbler to cool slightly before serving.

-Lastly, you can quickly and easily make a vegan ice cream topping.
+You can quickly and easily make a vegan ice cream topping.

-Simply add two frozen bananas (that have been cut into bite-sized pieces) to a food processor with 1/2 teaspoon of vanilla extract.
+Simply add two frozen bananas (that have been cut into bite-sized pieces) to a food processor with ½ teaspoon of vanilla extract.

 Process until it becomes has a smooth creamy texture like soft-serve ice cream.

-Add to the top of the cobbler immediately, or place the “nice” cream in an air-tight container in the freezer to firm before serving.
+Add to the top of the cobbler immediately or place the "nice" cream in an air-tight container in the freezer to firm before serving.

-Expert Tips + Ingredient Substitutions For Gluten-Free Vegan Peach Cobbler
+Karielyn's Expert Tips + Ingredient Substitutions

-Here are some expert tips to make this recipe perfectly:
+Here are some of my expert tips to make this recipe perfectly:

 Peaches.
 Can I Use Frozen or Fresh Peaches?